-So do electric cars save money for those in the UK?
-Well, a study conducted in 2015 revealed that the total cost of owning and running an electric car over four years worked out cheaper than a fossil fuel vehicle.
-This cost will more than likely have come down much further with modern efficiencies.
-So in short, yes – the cost of running an electric car vs petrol works out cheaper.
+When sizing up the price of any car, you need to think about purchase price and running cost.
+A study conducted in 2015 revealed that the total cost of owning and running an electric car over four years worked out cheaper than a fossil fuel vehicle — and this will have come down even further in recent years.

 How much do electric cars cost initially?
 (Government grants on electric vehicles)

 The initial cost of AFVs has dropped significantly in recent times due to the upscaling of production by most of the big carmakers, lower battery prices in the market, and government grants and subsidies.

 The UK government did also have the plug-in car grant scheme to new orders, but after successfully kickstarting the UK’s electric car revolution and supporting the sale of nearly half a million electric cars, this scheme was dropped in 2022.

 The scheme has succeeded in creating a mature market for ultra-low emission vehicles, helping to increase the sales of fully electric cars from less than 1,000 in 2011 to almost 100,000 in the first five months of 2022.

 Battery and hybrid electric vehicles (EVs) now make up more than half of all new cars sold and fully electric car sales have risen by 70% in the last year, now representing 1 in 6 new cars joining UK roads.

 Last year, the bestselling UK electric car was the Tesla Model 3, which has a RRP range of £48,490 to £61,490.